-At the end of 2018, employees numbered 3,443, of whom 3,032 were full-time contracted employees and 411 were hired under "agreements on the performance of work" or "agreements on work activities".
+At the end of 2019, employees numbered 3,462, of whom 3,030 were full-time contracted employees and 432 were hired under "agreements on the performance of work" or "agreements on work activities".

-The Company annually refines its core appraisal principles, consisting of an emphasis on positive motivation and the identification and exploitation of the strengths of individuals.
+The Company annually refines its core appraisal principles, consisting of an emphasis on positive motivation and the identification and harnessing of the strengths of individuals.
 The employee development and remuneration systems are linked to the employee appraisal system.
 Top-rated employees benefit from the most systemic development support.

-In employee training and development, Česká pojišťovna concentrates on strengthening expertise and fostering insurance know-how.
+In employee training and development, Generali Česká pojišťovna concentrates on strengthening expertise and fostering insurance know-how.
 We promote a platform of internal instruction as this increases the active involvement of employees in the training process according to the principle of a self-learning organisation.
 We are forging ahead with full-day and afternoon workshops and with the Insurance Academy (Pojišťovácká akademie) cycle, which is particularly important for new colleagues.
-The chief sponsor of multiple programmes is the CFO.

-In 2018, there were also specific programmes for key groups of employees, such as talents, graduates, new recruits, the project community, and managers.
+In 2019, there were also specific programmes for key groups of employees, such as talents, graduates, new recruits, the project community, and managers.
 The programmes were tailored to the needs of these employee groups.

-On European Diversity Day, Česká pojišťovna joined the ranks of responsible businesses in the EU and signed the Diversity Charter, the signatories of which undertake to abide by the principle of diversity at their company.
+Generali Česká pojišťovna, as a responsible company within the EU, signed the Diversity Charter, committing it to abide by principles of diversity at the Company.
 In this activity, we focus primarily on the employment of the health impaired, on equal opportunities, and on age diversity.

 In an effort to retain key employees and to prevent the loss of unique know-how, a scheme aimed at identifying, promoting and retaining employees with unique assets and expertise has been prepared.
-Mobility (Mobilita), a programme designed to broaden career opportunities within the Company and the Generali Group, both in the Czech Republic and abroad, also continued successfully in 2018.
+Mobility (Mobilita), a programme designed to broaden career opportunities within the Company and the Generali Group, both in the Czech Republic and abroad, also continued successfully in 2019.
 These principles are underpinned by Inter-company Mentoring (Mezifiremní mentoring), a programme we are involved in that gives participants the chance to share ideas, approaches to work, and experience, and to draw on inspiration from beyond the confines of their own company.